meysam-motaharfar/Fined-tuning-LLM-for-text-classification/README.md

 # Project Overview

-This project investigates the performance of several large language models (LLMs) on multi-class emotion classification tasks using subsets of the GoEmotions dataset.
-The study evaluates how model performance varies based on:
+This project evaluates the performance of four pre-trained language models—BERT-base (110M), GPT2-XL (1.5B), Qwen2.5 (1.5B), and LLaMA-3.2 (1B)—on multi-class emotion classification using subsets of the GoEmotions dataset.
+The goal is to understand how model performance varies with:

-The number of emotion labels (2, 4, 8, or 16)
+Number of emotion labels (2, 4, 8, 16)

-The number of training samples (800, 1600, or 2400)
+Training set size (800, 1600, 2400 samples)

-The choice of pre-trained language model
+Model scale and architecture

-The goal is to understand model generalization in low- and mid-resource settings for emotion classification.
+A key motivation is to compare BERT, a smaller and more lightweight model, with larger LLMs to assess whether it can remain competitive in low- and mid-resource settings.
+This helps highlight trade-offs between model size, performance, and data efficiency—crucial for real-world, resource-constrained applications.

 # Dataset